Certifying the Nonexistence of Feasible Path Between Power System Operating Points: An Algorithm for Certifying Disconnectedness of an OPF Feasible Space

 Infeasibility of~\eqref{feasibility_problem} guarantees that all points on the hyperplane are infeasible.
 Applying bound tightening techniques, as described in Section~\ref{subsec:bt}, identifies cases where the relaxed formulation~\eqref{feasibility_problem} is infeasible, thus certifying the disconnectedness for the corresponding OPF feasible spaces.
 Conversely, if applying bound tightening to~\eqref{feasibility_problem} does not prove infeasibility, then the test for disconnectedness is indeterminate.
 Rotating the hyperplane in~\eqref{feasibility_problem} may help certify infeasibility in such cases, as shown numerically in Section~\ref{Numerical_results} via ad hoc rotations.

 To illustrate the proposed algorithm, Fig.~\ref{fig:threebusFS} visualizes results from two three-bus test cases from~\cite{Narimani_ACC}.
 In Fig.~\ref{f:FS_cyclicthreebusFS}, the proposed algorithm certifies that the OPF feasible space is disconnected via infeasibility of~\eqref{feasibility_problem} for the yellow hyperplane, after bound tightening.
 Conversely, the OPF feasible space in Fig.~\ref{f:FS_AcyclicthreebusFS} is non-convex but connected.
-Accordingly, the proposed algorithm does not certify disconnectedness since the yellow plane passes through the OPF feasible space, and thus~\eqref{feasibility_problem} is feasible.
+Accordingly, the algorithm does not certify disconnectedness since the yellow plane passes through the OPF feasible space, and thus~\eqref{feasibility_problem} is feasible.

 Fig.~\ref{fig:FS_9bus} shows another example using the nine-bus system from~\cite{bukhsh_tps} which has a feasible space with three disconnected components.
 The method from~\cite{molzahn-nonconvexity_search} identifies points $A$ and $B$ as feasible with the infeasible point $C$ on the connecting line segment.
 In this example, the normal hyperplane at point $C$, shown in yellow, does not certify disconnectedness as it passes through the third disconnected component of the feasible space in the lower-left corner of the figure.
 Conversely, applying bound tightening using the green hyperplane, which rotates the yellow hyperplane by $45^\circ$ around the $P_2$ axis, does certify disconnectedness of the feasible space.

-This particular rotation was identified via trial and error.
-Future work includes developing systematic methods for adjusting the angles of candidate separating hyperplanes.
+\rn{This particular rotation was identified via trial and error.
+Future work will focus on developing a margin-maximizing orientation strategy to automate the selection of the separating hyperplane.
+Instead of using manual rotations, as in Fig.~\ref{fig:FS_9bus}, this approach will treat the hyperplane’s orientation as an optimization variable and search for the direction that maximizes an infeasibility measure, such as the minimum aggregate violation of the OPF constraints on the QC-relaxed feasibility problem.
+A hierarchical coarse-to-fine search, combining a broad grid scan with local derivative-free refinement, could help find the orientation that provides the largest infeasibility margin, thereby improving the algorithm’s robustness.}

+\rn{The comparison in Table~\ref{table:comparison} emphasizes the fundamental differences between existing feasible path algorithms and the proposed disconnectedness-certifying approach.
+While prior literature~\cite{lee2020,barros2022,turizo2025} focus on constructing feasible transition paths between operating points, none can rigorously determine when such a path does not exist.
+To the best of our knowledge, our proposed algorithm is the first and only algorithm capable of certifying the disconnectedness of an OPF feasible space.
+Thus, the proposed approach complements existing path-finding methods by definitely certifying when feasible transitions between operating points are impossible.}